Omnichrome Series 43 (Melles Griot Series 643) Argon/Krypton Ion Laser System

 Cooling System

 This is the cooling unit for the laser head.
-A large fan contained witin a metal enclosure is connected to the laser head via a duct very similar to a dryer vent tube.
+A large fan contained within a metal enclosure is connected to the laser head via a duct very similar to a dryer vent tube.
 As mentioned earlier, the cooling unit forces air through the laser head and exhausts hot air away from it.
 The cooling unit is powered through a cable that connects to the smaller twist-lock connector on the laser head.
 Additionally, an interlock circuit does run through the cooling unit which prevents the laser from operating with the cooling system disconnected.

 Omnichrome model 171 ion laser cooling fan module